Martha Stoddard

 artistic director & principal conductor

-Martha Stoddard became Artistic Director of the Oakland Civic Orchestra in 1997, and has led the orchestra through a major transformation over the past two decades.
-Praised for her clarity, generosity and vision, she continues to guide the orchestra through the unfolding challenges facing our community.
+Martha Stoddard assumed the leadership of the Oakland Civic Orchestra in 1997 and has guided the orchestra through a major transformation over the past two decades.
+Praised for her clarity, generosity, and vision, she continues to lead the orchestra through the unfolding challenges facing our wider community, while continually striving for artistic excellence.

 Christine Brandes